Cenomanian-Turonian boundary event: Plenus Cool Event

-Though large-scale organic carbon burial acted as a negative feedback loop that partially mitigated the warming effects of volcanic discharge of carbon dioxide, resulting in the Plenus Cool Event during the Metoicoceras geslinianum European ammonite biozone during which global average temperatures fell by over 4 °C, it was insufficient at completely stopping the rise in global temperatures.
-This negative feedback was ultimately overridden, as global temperatures continued to shoot up in sync with continued volcanic release of carbon dioxide following the Plenus Cool Event.
+Large-scale organic carbon burial acted as a negative feedback loop that partially mitigated the warming effects of volcanic discharge of carbon dioxide, resulting in the Plenus Cool Event during the Metoicoceras geslinianum European ammonite biozone.
+Global average temperatures fell to around 4 °C lower than they were pre-OAE2.
+Equatorial SSTs dropped by 2.5–5.5 °C. This cooling event was insufficient at completely stopping the rise in global temperatures.
+This negative feedback was ultimately overridden, as global temperatures continued to shoot up in sync with continued volcanic release of carbon dioxide following the Plenus Cool Event, although this theory has been criticised and the warming after the Plenus Cool Event attributed to decreased silicate weathering instead.